LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 • Customers prefer buying from US-based businesses (most English-speaking markets)

-Launch your dropshipping business with a US LLC
+Launch your dropshipping business with a US LLC — today

-Shopify + Stripe + LLC: The Complete Setup
+Shopify + Stripe + LLC: the complete setup

-Step 1: Form your Wyoming LLC ($349 with USLLCGlobal)
+Step 1: Get your Wyoming LLC

-Step 2: Get your EIN (same day)
+Step 2: Get your EIN

 Step 3: Open a US bank account (1–2 weeks)